 Conventional load forecasting techniques start from the premise that the current demand of customers connected to the power grid is accurately reflected by their levels of electricity consumption.
 Unfortunately, in many developing countries load shedding is the norm rather than the exception, driving a wedge between demand and consumption.

-This Viewpoint discusses approaches to dealing with load shedding when making long-term load forecasts to be used for planning purposes.
+This Insight discusses approaches to dealing with load shedding when making long-term load forecasts to be used for planning purposes.

 Forecasting future load is the critical first step in electricity systems planning; it provides the starting point for generation, transmission and distribution planning.
 An accurate forecast helps avoid underinvestment, causing a lack of electricity supply, as well as preventing costly overinvestment.